 - Frost Breath (FO KRAH DIIN): Cold ice damage breath.

-- Throw Voice (ZUL MEY GUT): Make enemies think you are somewhere else allowing you to regain stealth.
+- Throw Voice (ZUL MEY GUT): Make enemies think the player is somewhere else allowing them to regain stealth.

 - Disarm (ZUN HAAL VIIK): Disarms enemies.